 - We are committed to continued transparency with our audition and evaluation processes through increased student understanding, participation, and feedback.

-- We will continue to maintain and develop deep relationships with majority Black and Latinx music programs, such as our strong partnership with the Chicago Musical Pathways Initiative, The Peoples Music School, and community residencies at Nixon Elementary, Moos Elementary, and Gallistel Language Academy.
+- We will continue to maintain and develop deep relationships with majority Black and Latinx music programs, such as our strong partnership with the Chicago Musical Pathways Initiative, The Peoples Music School, CYSO@CPS community residencies at Nixon Elementary, Moos Elementary, and Gallistel Language Academy, and Preludes program building partnerships with multiple other CPS schools.

 - We are working toward adopting more equitable tuition fee and financial assistance structures within the next several years.